yukikenzo/ryder-js/README.md

  If you think you have encountered a bug, and I should know about it, feel free to report it [here](https://t.me/kut_man) and I will take care of it.

-## This website is not original page of Ryder, it was developed only for educational purposes.
-Original website is [here.](https://ryderlabel.com/)
+## This website is not an original page of Ryder, it was developed only for educational purposes.
+The original website is [here.](https://ryderlabel.com/)